ECheynet/carbonCycle7Boxes/README.md

 This repository contains the following files:

 - Documentation.mlx: A MATLAB Live Script that provides detailed documentation for the run7Box function.
 - run7Box.m: A MATLAB function that simulates the carbon cycle using a 7-box model.
 It takes in emissions data and other input parameters, and returns the atmospheric carbon dioxide concentration over time.
 - gamma_ourWorldInData.mat: A data file containing global carbon dioxide emissions data from fossil fuels and industry.
 The data is sourced from https://ourworldindata.org/grapher/global-co2-emissions-fossil-land.
 - delta_ourWorldInData.mat: A data file containing global carbon dioxide emissions data from land-use change.
 The data is sourced from https://ourworldindata.org/grapher/global-co2-emissions-fossil-land.
-    README.md: This file.
+- README.md: This file.

 ## References

 [1] Tomizuka, A. (2009).
 Is a box model effective for understanding the carbon cycle?.
-American Journal of Physics, 77(2), 156-163.
+American Journal of